indisaurusrex/CV/README.md

 #### Liverpool John Moores University (September 2008 to June 2011)

+Computer Animation & Visualisation BSc, 2:1.
+A computer sciences degree specialising in animation.
+My final project was in desktop augmented reality.
+I built an educational program about our solar system, with the pièce de résistance of 2 animated models of the solar system and the separate planets coming out of cardboard markers when they were in view of the webcam.
+Key course learning points:
+- Object Oriented Systems & Data Structures
-- Computer Animation & Visualization BSc, 2:1
+- Computer Architecture & Operating Systems
-- Specialised in desktop augmented reality
+- 3D & 2D modelling & animation
+- Web design, User Interface design
-- Worked in Visual Basic, C++, 3D Studio Max, Maya, Macromedia & Adobe Flash including ActionScript
+- Intro to programming in Visual Basic, C++, Python, Actionscript, HTML, CSS

 ## Experience